O-1 Visa Approval Rate: What the Numbers Say in March 2026

 Are O-1 visas easier to get than other work visas?

 Not necessarily.
-Just because the O-1 visa has a high approval rate doesn’t mean they’re “easier” to get compared to another visa category.
+Just because the O-1 visa has a high approval rate doesn’t mean it’s “easier” to get compared to another visa category.
 O-1 visas are unique in their eligibility criteria; they are only available to those who can demonstrate “extraordinary ability” or “extraordinary achievement,” which doesn’t apply to the vast majority of people.
 So, it could be said that it’s more challenging to meet the requirements for an O-1 visa.
 But if you do meet those requirements, it can be easier to get approved.

 How long does it take to get an O-1 visa?